-Particulars As at As at
+Particulars As at Asat

 31 March 2021 31 March 2020

 Trade receivables 9,993.63 7,668.06

 Retention money receivable - 724.09

 During the year, the Company has credit impaired trade receivables as disclosed in Note 33 as it does not expect to receive future cash flows from them.
-The Company's management also pursue all legal options for recovery of dues, wherever necessary, based on its internal assessment.
+The Company's management also pursue all legal options for recovery of dues, whenever necessary, based on its internal assessment.

-Refer note 13 and 17 for Reconciliation of allowance for credit loss on Trade receivables and Retention money receivable.
+Refer note 13 and 17 for Reconciliation of allowance for credit loss on Trade receivables and Retention money receivable ii.
+Liquidity risl

-ii.
-Liquidity risk

-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering eash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Commany's renutation.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without mouning unacceptable losses or risking damage to the Commany's sentation.

 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the cash flows generated from operations to meet obligations when due and to close out market positions.
-Due to the dynamic nature of the underlying businesses, the Company's treasury maintains flexibility in funding by maintaining availability under committed credit lines.
+Due to the dynamic nature of the underlying businesses, the Company's heavury maintains flexibility in furding by maintaining availability under committed credit lines.

-Management monitors rolling forecasts of the Company's liquidity position comprising cash and cash equivalents on the basis of expected cash flows.
+Management monitors rolling forecasts of the Company's liquidity position compaising cash and cash equivalents on the basis of expected cash flows.
 This is generally carried out in accordance with practice and limits set by the Company.
-In addition, the Company's liquidity management policy involves projecting cash flows in major currencies and considering the level of liquid assets necessary to meet these, monitoring balance sheet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.
-As at 31 March 2021, the Company has a net current assets of INR 11,619-73 lakhs (31 March 2020: INR 4,401.75 lakhs 4,401.75 lakhs 4,401.75 lakhs (31 March 2020: INR 4).
+In addition, the Company's liquidity management policy involves projecting cash flows in major connencies and considering the level of liquid assets necessary to need these, monitoring balances heet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.
+As at 31 March 2021, the Company has a net current assets of INR 11,619.73 ladds (31 March 2020; INR 4,401.75 ladds)